 If you had invested your full ISA limit the total you could have saved is £206,560.
 If you had received an average return of 6% per year on your investments that would now be worth £336,900.
 If both you and your partner had invested the full limit that would double the value.

 If you're annoyed that you missed out remember it's never too late to save, but the sooner you do it the better.
 And remember that fees compound as well as returns.
-Over the 20 year history of ISAs a 2% fee would have compounded to a total fee of £54,000 or 41% of your return.
+Over the 23 year history of ISAs a 2% fee would have compounded to a total fee of £96,561 or 43% of your return.
 On the graph above see how the high-fee line (red) drops further and further below the low-fee line (orange) as 2% fees steadily eat away your returns.
 This is why you will receive a huge long-term payoff if you shop around for an ISA provider that has low fees.
+Our course on Finding the Right Investment Platform will help you compare platforms to find one that suits you for a reasonable price.